 - 1. Stop the engine, and remove the key from the ignition. - 2.
-Open the left endshield (A).
-Refer to Opening Endshields, page 35.
+Open the left endshield.
+For instructions, refer to Opening Endshields, page 33.

 - 3. Start the engine, engage the header drive, and run the combine at operating rpm. - 4.
 Run float module and header for 10 minutes to warm up oil to 38°C (100°F). - 5.
 Measure the rpm of the knife drive box pulley (A) with a hand-held tachometer. - 6.
 Shut down the combine. - 7.
 Compare pulley rpm measurement with the rpm values in the knife speed chart.
-Refer to 3.7.8 Knife Speed Data, page 107. - 8.
+Refer to 3.7.9 Knife Speed Data, page 94. - 8.
 Contact your MacDon Dealer if the pulley rpm measurement exceeds the specified rpm range for your header.

-Figure 3.113: Knife Drive Pulley
+Figure 3.99: Knife Drive Pulley

-3.7.9 Reel Height
+3.7.10 Reel Height

 The reel operating position depends on the type of crop and cutting conditions.
 Set the reel height and fore-aft position to carry material past the knife and onto the drapers with minimal damage to the crop.
-Refer to 3.7.10 Reel Fore-Aft Position, page 114.
+Refer to 3.7.11 Reel Fore-Aft Position, page 99.

-The reel height is controlled manually with switches in the combine cab, or with button presets on the ground speed lever (GSL).
+The reel height is controlled manually or with button presets on the ground speed lever (GSL) in the combine cab.
 Refer to your combine operator's manual for instructions on controlling reel height or setting up auto reel height presets.
 Where applicable, this manual contains instructions for presetting reel height on selected combines.
-Refer to 3.8 Auto Header Height Control (AHHC), page 139.
+Refer to 3.8 Auto Header Height Control (AHHC), page 124.